Nugent, Tasmania

 Nugent is a rural locality in the local government areas (LGA) of Glamorgan–Spring Bay and Sorell in the South-east LGA region of Tasmania.
 The locality is about 18 km north-east of the town of Sorell.
-The 2016 census has a population of 101 for the state suburb of Nugent.
+The 2016 census gives a population of 101 for the state suburb of Nugent.
+The town has a marine west coast, warm summer climate.
+Altitude is the main determinant of local climate in the region, and droughts are almost non-existent.
+The town experiences early autumn rainfall.

-It is notable for its local hall, in which many small gatherings occur for the locals only, maybe extending to nearby towns such as Sorell, Buckland and Dodges Ferry.
-It is a stereotypical "small country town", an ever-shrinking group of small establishments.

-The other notable facts about Nugent include the fishery and game hunting property, Redbanks Fish and Field.
-Redbanks is a renowned wild fishery (the fish grow naturally in the lakes) and pheasant shooting location.
-People come from Britain, New Zealand, Europe and America for pheasant shooting and trout-fishing.

 History

-Nugent Post Office opened on 5 February 1883 and closed in 1968.
+The Nugent post office opened on 5 February 1883 and closed in 1968.
 Nugent was gazetted as a locality in 1960.

 Geography

-Currajong Rivulet forms part of the northern boundary.
+Currajong Rivulet forms a small part of the northern boundary.

-Road infrastructure
+Infrastructure

 Route C331 (Nugent Road) enters from the south and runs north-east to an intersection with Route C335 in the centre.
 Route C335 (Kellevie Road) enters from the south-east and runs north-west to the same intersection, from where it continues north-west as Nugent Road until it exits.
+Nugent Road runs from Sorrel to Buckland, and Kellevie Road passes near Kellevie immediately before entering Nugent.